eifos-git/graphene-monitor/docs/quickstart.rst

 SuccessResponseCode fires it has a downtime of eight seconds.
 That means it won't fire for eight seconds or in our case exactly for one cycle.

+For a complete list  on all the parameter that are available for every application look :ref:`here <config_keys>`

 Unreachable Source
 ------------------